codefordurham/affordablehousing/README.md

 # affordablehousing
+Affordable Housing is a broad subject, with many causes and solutions that vary depending on your location.
+In Durham North Carolina one of the main drivers to a lack of affordable housing is the large economic desparity of its citizens.
+Half of the city is a <a href="https://www.citylab.com/life/2012/07/americas-leading-creative-class-metros/2233/">World class center for research and technology</a>, while the other half is a recovering post industrial tobacco and textile mill town.

 This is the start of the affordable Housing for Durham website, which is part of Code for Durham.
 The map was derived from the d3 cartogram, at:

 https://github.com/shawnbot/topogram,